eirikeve/esrdgan/README.md

 ### Training tricks
 The implementation supports a number of training tricks intended for improving stability when training.
 Some of these proved very useful - as I initially struggled to achieve stable training, despite having an implementation that was (in theory at least) very similar to ESRGAN.
 Some of them proved less useful.
 They can all be configured in the config file.

+### Results

+The resulting outputs appear a bit similar to oil paintings.
+Additionally, they have non-neglible artefacts which cause them to not be quite as visually pleasing as they otherwise would be.
+There is also a bit of color shift occurring for some images.
+This is one of the reasons I believe the model is not fully converged, and could benefit from prolonged training.

+Overall, the images all have lower PSNR than their bicubically upsampled counterparts.
+Despite this, I would argue that the outputs generally do look better than bicubic upsamples.
+As has been noted by others, PSNR might not be the best metric for evaluating the "realness" of an image.